e10e3/filmroll/README.md

 License
 -------

-This project is distributed under the GPL v3 license, or any later version.
+This project is distributed under the GPL v3 licence, or any later version.
+See the LICENCE file.

+Some code comes from examples of the Android documentation, distributed under the Apache 2 licence.

+The material icons use in the app are licensed under the Apache 2 licence as well.